kent-map/kent/20c/20c-pendered-biography.md

 According to Mary, her parents opposed her decision to become a journalist and her father refused to support her.
 For a year she “battled for a place in the literary scheme of things in London, undaunted by the starvation wage of £1 a week”  working for _Life_ magazine, where she “did everything except sweep out the office’.
 After this, she secured a position with the London edition of the _Detroit Free Press_ where she met Hall Caine and George Bernard Shaw and became “well-known to the denizens of Bohemia”.
 She also joined the Fabian socialists.

-Her first novel ‘Dust and Laurels: a study in nineteenth century womenhood’ published in 1893 was published whilst she was working in London, and is dedicated to “that hybrid complication, the woman of to-day, whose food is fruit of the tree of knowledge of good and evil, and whose drink is the intoxicating ether of freedom and independence,”  It must have been exhausting writing her first novel, often in the late hours, whilst simultaneously being on the staff of “more than one London paper and acting editress of a popular weekly.”
+Her first novel _Dust and Laurels: a study in nineteenth century womenhood_ published in 1893 was published whilst she was working in London, and is dedicated to “that hybrid complication, the woman of to-day, whose food is fruit of the tree of knowledge of good and evil, and whose drink is the intoxicating ether of freedom and independence,”  It must have been exhausting writing her first novel, often in the late hours, whilst simultaneously being on the staff of “more than one London paper and acting editress of a popular weekly.”
 The newspapers described it as “one of the most adventurous books of the season.

 Her writing at this time could be described as part of the ‘New Woman’ movement and was seen as slightly shocking by some of the critics, which is surprising giving the later appraisal of her work.
 In her 1895 novel ‘A Pastoral Played out’, which was described as a “London literary sensation”, readers were shocked when her heroine Gylda agreed to live with her lover Etheredge who declared that he didn’t believe in marriage.